 In general, anyone who performs services for an organization is an employee if the organization can control what will be done and how it will be done.

-Notice that in this definition, the word "control" is used.
 The factors designating someone as an employee include:

 - A specific wage or salary